Module 2.3 – Kurtosion® vs. Traditional Random Test

 Modern vibration controllers assume a Gaussian distribution of data.
 Therefore, the peak accelerations produced in a test will be about three times the average acceleration values.
 In reality, however, actual peak accelerations found on the field can exceed three times the average accelerations.

-Random tests using Gaussian distribution can under-test the DUT.
+Random tests using Gaussian distribution can under-test the device under test (DUT).
 In response, Vibration Research pioneered a novel technique to make tests more realistic.
 This patented technique of kurtosis control allows the test technician to adjust the kurtosis value (the value that dictates the probability of greater acceleration peaks to be present in the data) to a value that more realistically represents the peak accelerations found in the field.

 Applying an appropriate kurtosis value to a test will make a test more realistic.
 Kurtosion® can bring a product to failure more quickly without changing the test profile (See Sound and Vibration, October 2005, pg.
 10-17).
 The following module runs a test at standard Gaussian distributions and compares the results to the same test run at a higher kurtosis value.